-FBI Petition for Declaratory Ruling.
-On March 10, 2004, the FBI, the Department of Justice, and the Drug Enforcement Administration petitioned the FCC to identify additional telecommunications services not identified specifically within CALEA that should be subject to it.27 The services named in the FBI petition include some now considered beyond the scope of CALEA by many observers, including services that fall under the FCC's definition of "information services" under the Communications Act of 1934.
-The FBI believes that CALEA gives the FCC a broader framework to determine that a service is a "telecommunications service."
+Petition for Declaratory Ruling.
+On March 10, 2004, the FBI, the Department of Justice (DOJ), and the Drug Enforcement Administration petitioned the FCC to identify additional telecommunications services not identified specifically within CALEA that should be subject to it.28 The services named in the FBI petition include some now considered beyond the scope of CALEA by many observers, including services that fall under the FCC's definition of "information services" under the Communications Act of 1934.
+However, CALEA provides the FCC a broader framework to determine that a service is a "telecommunications service."
 Comments and replies to the petition were due April 12 and April 27, 2004, respectively.
+The FCC ruled on this Petition on August 5, 2005, discussed below (See "FCC Action," page 10).